Shristi-mwb/pdf-generator-for-wp/readme.md

 ## SUPPORT
 If you need support or have any question then kindly use our online chat window [here](https://makewebbetter.com/?utm_source=MWB-PDF-git&utm_medium=MWB-git-page&utm_campaign=MWB-PDF-git) or  connect with us then [**Generate a Ticket**](https://makewebbetter.com/submit-query/)

+If our documentation doesn’t contain the solution to your problem, you can visit the [**MakeWebBetter Forums**](https://forums.makewebbetter.com/?utm_source=MWB-pdf-git&utm_medium=MWB-git-page&utm_campaign=MWB-pdf-git) with your question.

 ### **MORE ABOUT MAKEWEBBETTER**